Paris Nakajima-Farran

-Paris Yui Nakajima-Farran (中島 勇生, Nakajima Yūi) is a Canadian former professional soccer player who played as a left-back or winger.
+Paris Yui Nakajima-Farran (中島 勇生, Nakajima Yūi) is a professional soccer player who played as a left-back or winger.
+Born in Japan, he played for the Canada national team.

 Personal life

 Nakajima-Farran was born in Tokyo to an English–Zimbabwean father and Japanese mother.
 At the age of four, he moved to England with his family, and returned to Japan ten years later to play football with the youth team of the J-League club Yokohama F. Marinos.
 His brother Issey is also a former professional footballer.
 He has Canadian and British citizenship, and is a graduate of Yokohama International School, where he played alongside Mike Havenaar.